 The Dutch energy sector is in the midst of a historic transition.
-Gasunie, the backbone of the Dutch gas supply for years, is helping to transform: from gas to new forms of energy such as hydrogen and heat.
-This transition requires an agile organization that can switch quickly.
+Gasunie, the backbone of the Dutch gas supply for years, is helping to transform: from gas to new forms of energy such as hydrogen and heat networks.
+This transition requires an agile organization that can switch faster.
 That is why Gasunie is working on a cultural change around ownership, simplification and cooperation.

-This is a profound change that will only succeed if employees feel like owners of this process.
+This is a profound change that only succeeds if employees feel like co-owners of this process.
 Too often, cultural trajectories are experienced as something imposed from above, resulting in resistance.
-Real change requires engagement: employees who actively participate, who provide insights themselves and feel heard at the same time.
+Real change requires engagement: employees who actively participate, who provide insights themselves and feel heard.

 Gasunie's management has defined three core values that should guide cultural change.
-But how do you translate these abstract values into new, concrete behaviors in the workplace?
-How do you ensure that employees know what these values mean in their daily work?
+The next step is to translate these values into concrete behavior in the workplace.

-In an organization like Gasunie, it can be difficult to do this.
+In a large organization like Gasunie, it can be difficult to do this.
 Traditional participation methods fall short in this regard:

 Real participation requires a dialogue in which employees themselves give meaning to the desired change.
 But how do you achieve that within a large organization without sacrificing quality or reach?

 To achieve both scale and depth, Synthetron organized four online dialogues with Gasunie in which a total of more than 700 employees participated.
-The central question: what do these cultural values mean in your work?
+The central question in the dialogues: what do these cultural values mean in your work?
 And what other behavior is involved?

 This is a participatory approach where employees themselves indicate what opportunities for improvement and behavioral changes they see.
 In the sessions of less than an hour, presenting ideas and assessing each other's ideas created a supported image of the organization and the challenge.